Recreational boating is all about the ride. That's why your boat's steering system is crucial for good handling performance.

 Bow thrusters help you dock your boat.
 There is some debate whether a bow thruster is necessary to navigate docking your boat.
 If you’re new to boating, your bow thruster can prevent you from damaging your boat and/or the dock.

 Thrusters are often offered as standard on boats 45 feet or longer.
-We stock many Vetus bow thrusters and connecting parts since they’ve grown in popularity.
+We stock this top-selling Vetus 24-volt DC bow thruster as well as many Vetus bow thruster parts since they’ve grown in popularity.
 All Vetus bow thrusters are designed to serve as stern thrusters, too.